janelia-flyem/buildem/README.md

 _Note: If this is the first time a FlyEM application was compiled for this FBD, the build script will download the flyem-build repo into the FBD and the user will be prompted to re-run the cmake and make steps as above._

 That's it.
-The build scripts will automatically download the source for all dependencies, verify MD5 checksums, optionally patch/configure the code, and then compile it using the standard compilers for the build computer.
+The build scripts will do the following steps (mostly following the ExternalProject_Add flow):

+* download the source for all dependencies, verify MD5 checksums
+* optionally patch the code
+* build from source
+* optionally test the build
+* install built components into appropriate locations under the FBD (e.g., lib, include, bin)
+* possibly create customized scripts that handle environment variable setting and call executables in the FBD

 Source tarballs can be downloaded from either a FlyEM-controlled cache on Github (the default) or the original project download site.
 You can specify exactly which packages should use original project URLs via the following command-line option:

     % cmake -DUSE_PROJECT_DOWNLOAD="libtiff;vigra" -DFLYEM_BUILD_DIR=/path/to/FBD  /path/to/foo/code